Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 2009 – Google released the real-time search function, which shows results like tweets and breaking news at the top of the page.

-2010 – Google Instant was rolled out, which predicts suggestions of what you’re going to type.
+2010 – Google Instant was rolled out, which predicts suggestions of what you will type.

 The Importance of SEO for Businesses